diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

 # Calling an external IdP (Facebook, Github, etc.) API.

 When we authenticate using an external IdP (Facebook, Github, etc.), the IdP usually provides an access token with the apropiate scope() in order to consume their API.
 To avoid leaking this access token to the browser we decided to removed it from the user profile.
-If you need to get the user's IDP access token, you will need to call `/api/v2/users/{user-id}` endpoint with `read:user_idp_tokens` scope.
+If you need to get the user's IDP access token, you will need to call the `/api/v2/users/{user-id}` endpoint with `read:user_idp_tokens` scope.

-The goal of this document is to show our recommended way to do it from a SPA/Native application.
+This document shows the recommended way to call an external IdP from a SPA/Native application.
 The basic flow the following:

-1. Create a client to interact with Auth0 Management API with `read:user_idp_tokens` scope granted
+1. Create a client to interact with the Auth0 Management API with the `read:user_idp_tokens` scope granted.
-2. Create a proxy api that will handle the request to the External IdP API.
-This api will:
+2. Create a proxy API that will handle the request to the External IdP API.
+This API will:
-    1. Validate your the request from your application
+    1. Validate your the request from your application.
-    2. Extract the user id from the request
+    2. Extract the user id from the request.
-    3. Execute the client credentials exchange to get a valid APIv2 access token
+    3. Execute the client credentials exchange to get a valid APIv2 access token.
-    4. Use the acecss token to execute the request to `/api/v2/users/{user_id}` API
+    4. Use the access token to execute the request to `/api/v2/users/{user_id}` API.
-    5. Use the IdP access token (`user.identities[0].access_token`) to call the IdP External API
+    5. Use the IdP access token (`user.identities[0].access_token`) to call the IdP External API.
-3. From your application, call your proxy api and send your id_token
+3. From your application, call your proxy API and send your id_token.

-## Create a client to interact with Auth0 Management API
+## Create a client to interact with the Auth0 Management API

-To create a client to interact with Auth0 Management API you can check the document [API Authorization: Using the Management API](https://auth0.com/docs/api-auth/using-the-management-api)
+To create a client to interact with the Auth0 Management API you can check the document [API Authorization: Using the Management API](https://auth0.com/docs/api-auth/using-the-management-api).

-> Make sure that this client can be granted `read:user_idp_tokens` scope.
+> Make sure that this client can be granted the `read:user_idp_tokens` scope.

 ## Create a proxy API to handle requests to the External IdP API

-The application will use the id_token to verify the request and if it is a valid token, then it will request an access token to call Auth0 Management API (client credentials flow) and will use the `sub` claim from the id_token (which contains the user id) to call `/api/v2/users/{user-id}` and get the user's IdP access token.
+The application will use `id_token` to verify the request and if it is a valid token, then it will request an access token to call the Auth0 Management API (client credentials flow) and will use the `sub` claim from id_token (which contains the user ID) to call `/api/v2/users/{user-id}` and get the user's IdP access token.
 Then, with the access token you can call the IdP External API.

-> We will show you who you can accomplish this by using Auth0 Webtasks.
+> We will show how to accomplish this by using Auth0 Webtasks.

 Create a new file called `proxy.js` that will be your webtask.
-It will be a simple expres app that exposes and endpoint.
+It will be a simple express app that exposes an endpoint.

   ```js
   "use latest";